The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 The labelling and composition of jam and similar products is controlled by legislation.
 Jam, marmalade and certain other names are 'reserved descriptions' that can only be used to describe a product if it meets the compositional requirements of the Jam and Similar Products (England) Regulations 2003.

 There are general labelling requirements for these products as well as requirements for specific labelling stating the fruit and sugar content.

-Permitted ingredients are:
+The permitted additional ingredients are:

-Citrus peel may, additionally, be preserved in brine.
+Citrus peel can be preserved in brine.

 Y flavour curd:

 A flavour curd is the same as a curd but the fruit has been replaced with fruit flavouring.
 In the description, Y is the name of the flavouring.